 - In the same skillet, cook the bite size chicken pieces until they turn golden brown.
 Stir in flour, until everything is combined well together.

 - Add mushroom mixture to the chicken, followed by whipping cream, and chicken broth.
+Season with garlic parsley salt.
 Let the ingredients simmer until the mixture is all creamy and the chicken is completely cooked.

 - Serve gravy with rice, any other grain or mashed potatoes.